We talk a lot about how effective referral programs are in getting customers to send referrals. But how does that exactly work for B2B businesses?

 In B2B, the buying cycles are longer, the purchases are larger, and the decision-making process is more complicated.
 You can’t afford to buy on impulse in B2B.
 The stakes are much too high.

 This means that if you want your B2B solution to be considered by your prospects, you have to make the effort to build a relationship with them and earn their trust.
+Using a well-planned referral agreement can make things easier in trust-building, but there are many other tactics this article will cover as well.

 This is why it’s important to understand how B2B referral programs work.
 But how do you build a successful one?
 How do you set it up in a way that best suits the needs of your B2B business?